EXSEL at Leeds

 This is an innovative scheme which highlights a key principle of the School of Medicine - nurturing medical students to harness academic excellence.
 I am very proud of the achievements of the scholars to date and look forward to supporting more remarkable scholars in the years to come.

-Professor Paul Stewart, Executive Dean of the Faculty of Medicine and Health
+Professor Mark Kearney, Executive Dean of the Faculty of Medicine and Health

 EXSEL Directors

-The EXSEL directors Professor Shervanthi Homer-Vanniasinkam and Dr Simon Howell aim to develop links with universities and other medical institutions throughout the world in order to provide EXSEL scholars with new exciting opportunities.
+The EXSEL directors Dr Simon Howell, Professor Shervanthi Homer-Vanniasinkam, Dr Ryckie Wade and Dr Stephen Chapman aim to develop links with universities and other medical institutions throughout the world to provide EXSEL scholars with exciting new opportunities.

 Dr Simon Howell MA(Cantab) MRCP FRCA MSc MD is a Senior Lecturer in Anaesthesia at the University of Leeds.
 His current research interests include perioperative myocardial injury, perioperative exercise testing and training, and the role of the perioperative physician in the multi-disciplinary team meeting.
 He was Chief Investigator of the international OBTAIN study of the perioperative management of patients with intracoronary stents.
 He was awarded a Macintosh Professorship by the UK Royal College of Anaesthetists in 2016 for his research and clinical contributions in the field of vascular anaesthesia.